Mountchicken/Two-Stream-RNN-Pytorch/README.md

 #### Dataset decomposition
 - Put the dataset file with the code and run [conver_data.py](./convert_data.py).
 If any errors occur, check the code from line 111 to line 113 and you may change the data path.
 This Process should take at least 1 hour I guess?.
 You can go to play games now😉
 - Then when you successfully decomposed the dataset file.
-It should generat a file named `NTU-RGB-D' which consist of two subfiles named
+It should generat a file named `NTU-RGB-D` which consist of two subfiles named
 `xsub` and `xview`.
 There are three .npy and .pkl files in each of them.
 - Finaly, build your dataloader like this
 ```python